microsoft/azure-iot-developer-kit/docs/_docs/02-installation.md

 variable:
   - platform: windows
     name: Windows
-  - platform: macos-preview
+  - platform: macos
     name: macOS
-last_modified_at: 2017-07-19
+last_modified_at: 2017-10-23
 ---

-Follow these  steps to manually install tools and packages for DevKit development.
-If you are on Windows, we suggest you use the [installation package]({{"/docs/get-started/#a-download-latest-package" | absolute_url}}) to install everything automatically.
+We suggest you use the [installation package]({{"/docs/get-started/#a-download-latest-package" | absolute_url}}) to install everything automatically.
+If you have problems on using the one-click install experience, follow these  steps to manually install tools and packages for DevKit development.

 {% include switch.html content = page.variable %}